 MS in HHP without Thesis - Child Life (CL)

-· Our Child Life faculty members are credentialed.
+- Our Child Life faculty members are Certified Child Life Specialist (CCLS).
 Credentialed faculty members are vital to the quality and integrity of the program because curricular components and students should be taught and mentored by credentialed and experienced faculty.

-· The proximity of the University of Iowa Stead Family Children’s Hospital means that there are opportunities to volunteer and work with pediatric patients in the hospital setting.
+- The proximity of the University of Iowa Stead Family Children’s Hospital means that there are potential opportunities to volunteer and work with pediatric patients in the hospital setting.